microuser/notes/README.md

 - in R we have a pattern like `` pbp -> filter() |> pull() |> summary()  ``
 - in python we have a pattern like `` pbp.query('"columnValue" == "expected"')["newColumn"].describe ``
 - when plotting make sure to split them up in buckets, for example, every yard. rather than grouping badly.
+- the group by is introduced. making it more like sql.
 -